richwynmorris/RB120/notes/instance_methods_class_methods.md

 ## What does `self` refer to in the context of a class method?
 `self` refers to the class itself in context of a class method.
 Once a class method is defined, `self` refers to the class itself within the method.
 The only place within a class where `self` does not reference the class is within an instance method.

+## What happens when you call the .new method on a class?

+The class method .new returns an object of that class which can be assigned to a local variable.
+This process is called instantiation.
+Moreover, when `.new` is called, it automatically invokes the constructor instance method '.initialize' which allows us to initialize instance variables with values and create states within the object.

+## What is the difference between a class method and an instance method?

+A class method can only be called on the class itself.
+They are scoped at the class level.
+A class method is prepended with the reserved word `self`.
+A class method cannot be invoked by an instance of the class.
+It is not concerned with the individual states of a given object but the class as a whole.
+An instance method is called by the object itself.
+It is scoped at the object level.
+Instance methods are defined in the traditional way, using the reserved words `def` and `end`.
+They allow the programmer to expose data and modfiy data associated with the object.